__init__(self,

 (e.g. data is expected to be already centered).

-- If True, the regressors X are normalized
+If True, the regressors X will be normalized before regression.

 matrix can also be passed as argument.